Autoferry/autoferry.github.io/_posts/2020-04-09-trackinglocalization.md

 category: SF
 ---
 ## Background
-The autonomous ferry prototype MilliAmpere is equipped with GNSS localization and several exteroceptive sensors (radar, lidar, optical cameras and infrared cameras).
+The autonomous ferry prototype milliAmpere is equipped with GNSS localization and several exteroceptive sensors (radar, lidar, optical cameras and infrared cameras).
 In addition, there are plans to furnish its environment with additional shore-based sensors to enable monitoring from other angles.
 In fact, a surveillance station consisting of a radar and an optical camera has already been installed at Brattøra.
 Data from this station have been analyzed in a couple of previous MSc projects.

 Shore-based sensors can serve three purposes.
 First, they can be used for continuous monitoring of the environment to learn typical behaviour patterns of traffic in the area.
 Second, they can be used to discover and monitor threats in areas that the ferry itself cannot see, because of occlusions or blind zones.
 Third, they can be used to keep track of the location of the ferry itself, in case its GNSS localization should fail.

 ## Scope
 The goal of this combined specalization and Master's project is to make progress towards the realization of a joint tracking and localization system for MilliAmpere and its successor MilliAmpere2.
+The project is intended for one student, but can also be expanded to a teamwork for two students.
+It can also be arranged as a collaboration with [Multisensor SLAM for autonomous ferry] or [Digital Twin of the Trondheim City Canal].

 ## Proposed Tasks for the 5th year project